 Tips for Waterfalls in NC:

 - Be smart!
 Water and rocks make for slick surfaces, especially when moss is involved.
 Avoid going to the edge and watch for strong currents below the falls.
+Remember, at the majority of the falls, you’re very remote and not close to emergency medical assistance.

 - Do a little location research before you visit.
 Many of the waterfalls require a bit of hiking, and know the trails and their locations really help.